hzqtc/taproom/README.md

 - `--invalidate-cahce` or `-i` in short: invalidate cache and re-download data from brew.sh
 - `--fetch-release`: fetch release information for installed packages.
 This flag enables displaying release date and 'r' key to open release page
+  - Note release information is only available when homebrew url or home page points to a github repo with releases
+  - About 60% packages would show release date and support 'r' to open release page with this flag enabled
+  - Requires `gh` (Github CLI) to be in the PATH
 - `--hide-columns`: hide and skip loading data for specified columns
   - This can be helpful to further simplify the UI
   - While all data loading is done in parallel, some may be slower than others.
 This flag can be used to skip loading certain data to speed up app load